mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 I love this response and use variations of it whenever a reviewer gives me unclear feedback.
 It lacks defensiveness and signals openness to feedback.

-Another helpful technique is to take a guess at your reviewer's intent and then proactively edit your code based on that.
+Another helpful technique is to take a guess at your reviewer's intent and proactively edit your code based on that assumption.
 For a note like, "this is confusing," give your code a second look.
 Usually there's *something* you can do to improve clarity.
-Proactively offering a change communicates to your reviewer that you're open to change, even if it's not the change they had in mind.
+A revision communicates to your reviewer that you're open to change, even if it's not the one they had in mind.

 ## Award all ties to your reviewer